programminghistorian/jekyll/lessons/understanding-regular-expressions.md

 Other word processing software and programming languages have similar pattern-matching capabilities.
-This exercise uses LibreOffice because it is freely available, and its regular expression syntax is closer to what you will find in programming environments than Microsoft Office’s syntax.
+This exercise uses LibreOffice because it is freely available, and its regular expression syntax is closer to what you will find in programming environments than Microsoft Office's syntax.
 If you complete this exercise and find regular expressions useful, however, it should be relatively easy to adapt what you learn and apply it in other contexts.